collections_bookmark Focus and Scope

 Reporting standards

-Reports or original research as well as the importance of objective discussion should be presented accurately by the Authors.
-Primary data should be demonstrated truthfully in the paper.
-A paper should enclose necessary features and references to allow others to copy the work.
+Reports or original research should be presented accurately and objectively, and primary data should be demonstrated truthfully.
+Each paper should include the necessary information and references to allow others to copy the work.
 Deceitful or significantly inaccurate statements are inexcusable and regarded as unethical.

 Originality and Plagiarism

-The authors should confirm that they have written completely original works, and if the authors have used the works and/or words of others which have been appropriately cited or quoted.
+The authors must confirm that they have written completely original works.
+If the authors have used the works and/or words of others, they must be appropriately cited or quoted.

 Multiple, Redundant or Concurrent Publication

-An author should not put out manuscripts which are in essence the same research in more than one journal or primary publication.
-Doing so is regarded intolerable and violates ethical publishing behavior.
+Authors must not submit the same manuscript or manuscripts that present in essence the same research work to more than one journal or primary publication.
+Any such act is not tolerated and deemed as violating ethical publishing behavior.

 Acknowledgement of Sources

 Proper acknowledgment of the work of others must always be provided.
-Authors should refer to and mention publications which have been prominent in defining the nature of the reported work.
+Authors must make explicit mention of publications that are prominent in defining the nature of the reported work.

-With regard to authorship, it only involves those who have accomplished a major contribution to the conception, design, execution, or interpretation of the reported study.
-All those who have been in the criteria should be put on the list as co-authors.
-Where there are others who have taken part in certain essential aspects of the research project, they should be approved or recognized on the list as contributors.
-The corresponding authors are responsible for making sure that all appropriate co-authors and inappropriate ones are taken into account on the paper, and that all co-authors have comprehended and accepted the final form of the paper and have agreed upon its submission for publication.
+Original authorship involves those researchers who have accomplished a major contribution to the conception, design, execution, or interpretation of a reported study.
+All those who meet these criteria should be listed as co-authors.
+If others have taken part in certain essential aspects of the research project, they should be approved or recognized as contributors.
+The corresponding authors are responsible for making sure that all appropriate co-authors are properly acknowledged, have viewed and accepted the final form of the paper, and have agreed upon its submission for publication.

 Disclosure and Conflicts of Interest